 3. Presonus Studio One Free

-Presonus Studio One is a professional audio editing software which also allows recording it.
+Presonus Studio One is a professional audio editing software that also allows recording.
 Available for both Windows and Mac versions, this software is a dream of any DAW user.
-It contains a bunch of professional functions all are helpful for producing high-quality music content.
+It contains a bunch of professional functions all of are helpful for producing high-quality music content.
 If you are not satisfied with the free features of the Presonus Studio One, you could go for the premium version where tons of new features added.

 Reaper is a lightweight audio editing application with a simple interface and comparatively professional functions.
 The clean interface is the most attractive feature of this sound tool.
 You could control the audio features like the stereo, surround sound, as well as the effects like pitch shift, cross-fade, and snap to grid.
 Reaper is available for both Mac and PC systems and supports audio formats including FLAC, MOV, W64, AIFF in addition to the usual formats.